Parent Information Package

 Pick Up

 Participant pickup will happen at the same location as drop off.
 We require all people picking up campers to show ID that matches their name on our authorized pickup list.
 Participants will only be released to members on the authorized pickup list.
-Any changes to this list must be made via email through an account we have listed on file.
+Any changes to this list must be made through your email address we have listed on file.
 To make pickup go as smooth as possible, please have your ID ready for our check-out staff.

 11737 McCowan Road